SumiSastri/dev-blogs/docs/history-of-the-web/part2-web2.0.md

 Microsoft kicked the ball into play with Internet Explorer, google followed with Chrome, Apple with Safari and Mozilla with Firefox.
 Many other niche market players emerged, made inroads into the market, many got burnt and/ or suffered decay.

-UX design became more important and JavaScript frameworks like google's AngularJS, or Facebook's UI (User Interface) library called ReactJS,  burgeoned and grew to enhance the developer experience.
+UX design became more important and JavaScript frameworks like google's AngularJS, or Facebook's user interface library called ReactJS,  burgeoned and grew to enhance the developer experience.

 The real disruptor was mobile technologies with the emphasis on technologies that supported mobile-app development.